djmitche/food.v.igoro.us/_recipes/semolina-baguette.md

 title: Semolina Baguette

 ---
-This one is based on [|Rose's](bread-bible--rose-.html) ''Golden Semolina Torpedo'', but since I don't have the relevant torpedo mold, I baked it in my baguette mold.
+This one is based on Rose Levy Beranbaum's ''Golden Semolina Torpedo'', but since I don't have the relevant torpedo mold, I baked it in my baguette mold.
 I use ''Golden Temple'' Durum Atta, of which I bought a large bag on Devon street.

 # Ingredients